Helping your child read

 A very nice collection of reading resources that can be accessed on-line.
 Useful for teachers as well as parents

 If your child is struggling a bit to get the hang of reading, sometimes a little extra support can make a big difference.
-If you live in Northerm California, LitKidz offers reading support for 2nd and 3rd grade students, for both public school and Waldorf School children.
-To find out more, contact us via email (lduggan at nicasiopress.com).
+LitKidz offers reading support for 2nd and 3rd grade students, for both public school and Waldorf School children.
+To find out more, contact us via email (lduggan at litkidz.com).
 Your information is always kept confidential.

 Do you need an editor for your writing of non-fiction education or children’s fiction.
-Please contact us via email (lduggan at nicasiopress.com ) or find out more about our services via Bay Area Editors.
+Please contact us via email (lduggan at nicasiopress.com ) or find out more about our services at NicasioPress.com/Editing-Services or via Bay Area Editors.

 If you are thinking of self-publishing your own book for children, please consider Nicasio Press.